 Nail Polish remover is one such substance that has acetone in high density.
 It is advisable to check out its effect before using it for your purpose.

 Although nail polish remover can destroy germs and dirt.
-Make sure to wipe its traces enough to help your electronic devices from further damage.
+Make sure to wipe its traces enough to protect your electronic devices from further damage.

 Please Be Careful with Water